top of page

 Olga Olivera-Tabeni (Lleida, 1972)

-She has pieces at the University of Lleida, in foundations like the Marguerida de Montferrato Foundation, and in the Collection of the National Art Museum of Catalonia, MNAC, among others.
+Her works are part of collections at the University of Lleida, the Marguerida de Montferrato Foundation, and the National Museum of Art of Catalonia (MNAC), among others.

 bottom of page